Spyder-Academy/spyderacademy/content/education/understanding-orderflow-timecycles/index.md

 author: "CashMoneyTrades"
 title: "Understanding Orderflow and 90m Time Cycles"
 date: 2024-06-20T00:00:00-04:00
-description: "Learn how to trade with 90m Time Cycles and Order Flow"
+description: "Learn how to read the chart with 90m Time Cycles and Order Flow to understand how Market Maker algorithms manipulate the market with their algo's."
 course: "Trading Strategies"
 time: "5 min"
 tags:
   - "Strategies"
 ---

+90m Time Cycles are windows of time where the algo's shift with their buy and sell algorithms.
+It provides the trader with multiple windows of opportunity throughout the day to determine trend direction and reversals.

 ## Introducing 90m Cycles